 If you want something collateralized, it first has to be appraised by an independent professional.
 Once an appraiser has determined the value of your asset and given the quote to your lender, you’ll be offered a loan amount according to the lender’s loan-to-value ratio.

 The loan-to-value ratio is the total loaned amount divided by the total appraised value of the asset.
-If your car is valued at $10,000 and the lender gives you an $8,000 business loan, your loan-to-value ratio is 80%.
+For example, if your car is valued at $10,000 and the lender gives you an $8,000 business loan, your loan-to-value ratio is 80%.

-This ratio is determined by the lender based on what they expect to sell your asset for in the event that they have to seize it from you.
-Most banks sell off their acquired assets at a reduced rate as part of a fire sale because they don’t want to hold onto them.
+This ratio is determined by the lender based on what they expect to sell your asset for if they have to seize it from you.
+Most banks sell their acquired assets at a reduced rate as part of a fire sale because they don’t want to hold onto them.

 Collateral vs. business credit scores

 When a financial institution assesses a borrower for a collateral loan, they look at their business credit score.
 If your credit score isn’t looking too good, a good collateral offering can improve your chances of getting a loan, but it doesn’t guarantee you’ll get an offer.

 We can’t emphasize enough how careful you should be when offering any belonging or property as collateral.
 Be sure you have a clear plan for making your monthly payments so you never default.

 Here’s the bottom line: be smart and careful.
 Consider using alternative forms of collateral financing like equipment financing or inventory financing with a clear path for repayment and profit.
 But whatever you do, be sure to read the fine print so you know exactly what you’re getting into.

 If you need help finding the perfect loan for your business, check out our rankings of Best Small Business Loans of 2022.
 We’ve dug up all the details you need to make an informed choice

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.